tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * How familiar were you with data science?

 Remind the students that just like they learned how to master Python and ML, they will surprise themselves with how much they learn over the course of the coming weeks.

 It may seem like a foreign language at times, but they’ve already learned a new language as part of this course, and you and the TAs will be there to guide them.

 Tell the students it’s time to dig into blockchain: first things first, let’s start with a definition.

 Ask the students if anyone has a definition of blockchain that they would like to share with the class.
 Thank the students for sharing.

-Then, show the definition of blockchain on the slide.
-Ask the students to read it to themselves.
+Show the definition of blockchain on the slide, and ask the students to read it to themselves.

 Ask them if they have questions.
 Then, break down the definition.

 * A blockchain is a distributed "immutable" database that is not controlled by a single, central authority.

-  Instead, the database is synchronized across the network, with special rules in place to incentivize good actors and disincentivize bad actors.
+* The database is synchronized across the network, with special rules in place to incentivize good actors and disincentivize bad actors.

-  It is immutable, which means you can only add to the database: you cannot change the history.
+* It is immutable, which means you can only add to the database: you cannot change the history.

-  This provides a powerful means of creating a trusted "source of truth" in a trustless environment.
+* This provides a powerful means of creating a trusted "source of truth" in a trustless environment.

+Answer any questions before moving on.

+---

 ### 3. Instructor Do: The Importance of Blockchain (10 min)